ashleychontos/pySYD/README.md

 Written by Ashley Chontos.
 Developed by Ashley Chontos, Daniel Huber, and Maryum Sayeed.

-Please cite our [JOSS paper](https://github.com/openjournals/joss-papers/blob/joss.03331/joss.03331/10.21105.joss.03331.pdf) as well as the methodology discussed in [Huber+ 2009](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software in your work.
+Please cite our [JOSS paper](https://github.com/openjournals/joss-papers/blob/joss.03331/joss.03331/10.21105.joss.03331.pdf) as well as the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) that discusses the methodology if you make use of this in your work.

 ## Documentation